For common abbreviations and acronyms used on the Pizza Making forum, and other

 to the crispy eating characteristic.
 The crust is light, airy and tender, which comes from the flour

 and proofing.
 Toppings tend to range from shrimp and asparagus to smoked salmon and other seafoods.

-CALVEL (Prof. Raymond): A recognized expert on the production of quality
+CALVEL (Prof. Raymond): Was a recognized expert on the production of quality

-French and other European hearth breads and the originator (in the 1970's) of the autolyse method
+French and other European hearth breads and the originator (in the 1970s) of the autolyse method and

-and other aspects of dough and bread making.
-Was a professor of baking sciences at the L'ecole
+other aspects of dough and bread making.
+Was a professor of baking sciences at the L'ecole Francais de

-Francais de Meunerie and the author of the classic work on bread production, Le Gout du Pain
+Meunerie and the author of the classic work on bread production, Le Gout du Pain (his book was

-(translated into English as The Taste of Bread.)
-Is considered by many to be the "father" of bread
+translated into English as The Taste of Bread.)
+He is considered by many to be the "father" of

 CHEF: See PATE FERMENTE.